 Please refer to the Graduate Program area of our home website for additional information and a list of frequently asked questions.

-Apply by the early deadline, December 1, 2013, and your application fee will be waived.
+Apply by December 1, 2014, and your application fee will be waived.
 Simply fill out your application online and indicate that you will pay by “check or money order,” and your fee will be waived.
-Only applies to Domestic PhD applicants who apply by the early deadline!
+Only applies to Domestic PhD applicants who apply by December 1st!
 If you are NOT a domestic PhD applicant and check this payment method your application will not be processed until the application fee is paid!

 DEADLINES FOR DOMESTIC APPLICANTS: